A question we received from a client inspired this here blog:

 Let’s say you apply for mortgage protection today; we’ll have your policy within a couple of days – sooner if you REALLY need it!

-However, if you have any health issues that may require a medical report from your GP, you’re looking at anywhere between 4-6 weeks to get cover, so if your mortgage drawdown is in the next couple of months, you should get cracking asap.
+However, if you have any health issue that may require a medical report from your GP, you’re looking at anywhere between 4-6 weeks to get cover, so if your mortgage drawdown is in the next couple of months, you should get cracking asap.

 Insurers have these fancy yokes called “non-medical limits”.